gyulanemeth/bluefox.email/docs/api/index.md

 2. **Compare the Token**
    Simply compare the token with your predefined `secretKey`.

-   **Note**: To support key rotation with zero downtime, you should check the token against at least two keys: the current key and a previous key.
+   **Note**: To support key rotation with zero downtime, you should check the token against at least two keys: the current key and a backup key which is any API key you have, which you can switch to smoothly when you want to change the secretKey to it.

    Below is a JavaScript code snippet to verify webhook:

    #### Javascript: